Type to search

 Features: ⭐ ⭐ ⭐ ⭐

-The Blue Yeti Nano has two distinct polar patterns or recording modes, cardioid and omnidirectional, which can be accessed through the microphone’s software.
-The cardioid recording mode of the Blue Yeti Nano is perfect for delivering full-bodied and natural tones from a single speaker while the omnidirectional pickup pattern makes recording and speaking to a group of people easier than ever.
+The Blue Yeti Nano has two distinct microphone polar patterns or recording modes, cardioid and omnidirectional, which can be accessed through the microphone’s software.
+The cardioid recording mode of the Blue Yeti Nano is perfect for delivering full-bodied and natural tones from a single speaker while the omnidirectional polar pattern makes recording and speaking to a group of people easier than ever.

 Despite standing only 8 inches tall, the Blue Yeti Nano looks incredible and sleek, designed with a robust casing that can withstand wear and tear.
 Its size makes handling the mic easy, and if needed, one can place it inside a bag and take it to the office, a studio, or a cafe.